-KoolMedz Apparel CRO Audit
+KoolMedz CRO audit

 The brand identity is strong, but the product page creates a major trust and conversion gap by selling only a single product instead of a larger philosophy, practice, or lifestyle system.